james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

 This covers the basics of getting a K3s cluster up and running.

 Now you can go ahead and run workloads on there, and K3s will balance work for you and away you go!
-One key takeaway point:
+Some takeaway points and notes:

 * The Raspberry Pi's are all ARM based architecture.
 So anything you run on there will need to be ARM compatible.
   * So look for ways to convert your AMD64 apps to ARM, and test them out on here!
   * GoLang has some great tooling to build ARM apps, package them build, build a docker container and away you go!
-  * Plenty of ARM based docker base images out there to make your applications compliant
+  * Plenty of ARM based docker base images out there to make your applications compliant.
+* K3s is fully [CNCF](https://www.cncf.io) certified and it conforms with the standard kubernetes API.
+It makes it the perfect demo cluster to get started with Kubernetes.
+If you can deploy something on K3s, you can lift and shift your YAML files and apply them to a larger scale cluster!

 ### Monitoring & Observability of your Cluster.